neldevfull/django_api/README.md

 ```

 ### Step two
-In step two, it was included logic to create the rendering of an image according to the parameters passed in the URL, as was also developed the static part of the application, homepage
+In step two, it was included logic to create the rendering of an image according to the parameters passed in the URL, as was also developed the static part of the application, homepage.
+The step two was createad from the template stepone

-* Installs new dependencies
+#### Installs new dependencies

 ```shell
 cd ../steptwo